The Simpsons season 9: Reception

-The episode "The Principal and the Pauper" received very negative reviews from fans and critics, and is often regarded as one of the most controversial episodes of the entire series.
-Many fans and critics reacted negatively to the revelation that Principal Skinner, a recurring character since the first season who had undergone much character development, was an impostor.
+The second episode of the ninth season, "The Principal and the Pauper" is often regarded as one of the most controversial episodes of the entire series.
+Many fans and critics reacted negatively to the revelation that Principal Skinner, a recurring character since the first episode who had undergone much character development, was an impostor.
 The episode has been criticized by series creator Matt Groening, and by Skinner's voice actor Harry Shearer.
 In his 2004 book Planet Simpson, Chris Turner describes the episode as the "broadcast that marked [the] abrupt plunge" from The Simpsons' "Golden Age", which he says began in the middle of the show's third season.
 He calls the episode "[one of] the weakest episodes in Simpsons history", and adds, "A blatant, continuity-scrambling plot twist of this sort might've been forgivable if the result had been as funny or sharply satirical as the classics of the Golden Age, but alas it's emphatically not."
 Turner notes that the episode "still sports a couple of virtuoso gags", but says that such moments are limited.